Class B CDL

 Plus, all successful graduates will receive lifetime Job Placement Assistance in all types of jobs in the transportation field locally and regionally.

 Ready to learn more about our Class B CDL program?
-Fill out this form, chat with us below, or send us a text at 346-552-1623.
+Chat with us below, or send us a text at 346-552-1623.

 Ask us about our scholarships, financing solutions, and our lifetime job placement assistance program.
 Let’s talk about what it takes to help you get started on the road to driving career skills that last a lifetime.